wp-plugins/utubevideo-gallery/readme.txt

 3. A listing of videos in the administration panel

 == Changelog ==

+= 1.0.1 =
+* Fixed major script inclusion bug and prevented some styles from being overidden

 = 1.0 =
 * Inital release of uTubeVideo Gallery